ncagle/DNS-over-HTTPS/HSTS.md

  * CURLSTS_AGAIN - call the function again
  * CURLSTS_DONE - this was the last entry
  * CURLSTS_FAIL - major problem, abort the transfer now
- */
+ * [others] - all other return codes are reserved for future use */
 CURLSTScode hstsread(CURL *easy, struct curl_hstsentry *sts, void *userp);